evelyndeathtrap/Concord-/README.md

 can be a room temperature qbit on your rib lapel or a supercomputer pr a personal computer component either freely existing or driven by a possibly parametrizable loop in programming

 it's qbit can be mechanical or physical

+in theory these can achieve even a complete sex change full with how you look